The Private Equity Career Path: The Complete Guide

 Getting into private equity directly after an MBA is nearly impossible unless you’ve done investment banking or private equity before the MBA.

 You could complete the MBA, use it to win a full-time investment banking job, and then recruit for private equity roles…

-…but that is significantly more difficult than breaking in pre-MBA from investment banking, and it’s not an ideal path (see: more on investment banking associate exit opportunities).
+…but that is significantly more difficult than breaking in pre-MBA from investment banking, and it’s not an ideal path (see: more on the investment banking associate job).

 To get into private equity, you’ll need: